abhishek-kumar-code/data-engineering-with-aws/README.md

 ### Objective:

-The objective of this project is to design and implement high grade automated and monitored for Sparkify, a music streaming company, using Apache Airflow to enhance its data warehouse ETL processes.
+The objective of this project is to design and implement automated and monitored high grade data pipelines for Sparkify, a music streaming company, using Apache Airflow to enhance its data warehouse ETL processes.
 The main goals and requirements for the project are as follows:

 **1. Automation and Monitoring**
 - Implement automation in the ETL pipelines to streamline and enhance the data processing workflow.